byronbytes/byronbytes/README.md

 ![](https://komarev.com/ghpvc/?username=byronbytes)

 # 👋 Hey, I'm Matty.
+## I'm a programmer who wants to make the world a better place.
+My main hobby is developing software and working with code.

 I focus with the following languages.

 - C#
 - Java
 - Learning HTML / CSS

+### My Projects